-Aggressive fluid can be addressed by adjusting the construction of both the chamber and the float to higher grade materials such as Hastelloy or Alloy 20.
+Aggressive fluid can be addressed by adjusting the construction of both the chamber and the float to higher-grade materials such as Hastelloy or Alloy 20.

 A Higher Level of Quality

 Here at LJ Star, we know that process engineers need the best.
-That’s why we offer advanced, non-intrusive magnetic level gauge that provides accurate level readings while protecting operators from high pressure and/or high-temperature fluids.
+That’s why we offer an advanced, non-intrusive magnetic level gauge that provides accurate level readings while protecting operators from high pressure and/or high-temperature fluids.

-To make it easy to read from a distance, our magnetic level gauges use a two-color indicator mounted on the gage chamber, but completely isolated from the process fluid.
+To make it easy to read from a distance, our magnetic level gauges use a two-color indicator mounted on the gage chamber but completely isolated from the process fluid.
 Since the indicator magnetically locks onto the position of the float inside the sealed gage chamber, moving with the float, you get an accurate real-time indication of the liquid level inside the tank every time you look.
 We magnetically stabilized the indicator to further ensure accurate level readings regardless of any system of fluid movement.

 Click here to take a look at our magnetic level gauges today.